SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 Your ward surrounds you with protective animal spirits, and grants you the following benefits:

-- The area within 2 squares of you is difficult terrain for your enemies.
+- The area within 2 squares of you is [[Difficult Terrain|difficult terrain]] for your enemies.
 - Whenever an enemy within 12 squares of you damages you with a ranged ability, you can either shift towards them or pull them a number of squares equal to your highest characteristic score.

 #### [[Rook|ROOK]]